aulrichsen/SRONN/README.md

 ## Training Args ###

---model:    Model to use for training.                          | Options: SRCNN, SRONN, SRONN_L2, SRONN_BN
+--model:    Model to use for training.                          | Options: SRCNN, SRONN, SRONN_AEP, SRONN_L2, SRONN_BN\
---dataset:  Dataset to train on.                                | Options: Pavia, Botswana
+--dataset:  Dataset to train on.                                | Options: Pavia, Botswana\
---scale:    Super resolution scale factor.
+--scale:    Super resolution scale factor.\
---epochs:   Number of epochs to train for.
+--epochs:   Number of epochs to train for.\
---lr:       Starting training learning rate.
+--lr:       Starting training learning rate.\
---lr_ms:    Epochs at which to decrease learning rate by 10x.
+--lr_ms:    Epochs at which to decrease learning rate by 10x.\
---opt:      Training optimizer to use.                          | Options: Adam
+--opt:      Training optimizer to use.                          | Options: Adam\
---loss:     Training loss function to use.                      | Options: MSE
+--loss:     Training loss function to use.                      | Options: MSE\
---ms:       Number of epochs between logging and display.
+--ms:       Number of epochs between logging and display.\

 ## General Concept behind Operator_Layer ##